WESTAF mobilizes experts

 A commissioned paper for WESTAF’s Seminar on Cultural Taxing Districts, Reflections describes the experiences of Jane Hansberry, the former executive director of the Science and Cultural Facilities District in Denver, Colorado.

 The authors of this WESTAF-sponsored research paper examine marketing trends and principles in entertainment and performance.
-The study features case studies of entertainment presenters in five categories: nonprofit arts organizations, mega-concert promoters, for-profit entertainment conglomerates, sports promoters, and religious organizations.

 The purpose of this report is to assist those who are engaged in discussions regarding the investment of cultural trust funds.